 That’s fine, though.
 There’s a well-known bias against kidlit in adult literary circles and I don’t waste my time defending my profession to people who don’t know what they’re talking about.

 Second, though, and more problematic, is that I worked in publishing and concerned myself with ideas of market and audience and sales hooks and all that unsavory business.
 I can’t help it.
 As an agent, saleability and hook is just how I think.
 People were very quick to brand me a corporate sellout.
-(The battle of business vs. art rages on in creative writing MFA classrooms, as you can imagine.)
+(The battle of business vs. art rages on in creative writing MFA programs, as you can imagine.)
 More on that later.

 While I did have trouble fitting in, for the above reasons, I can say that I found workshop useful and that I met one of my dear mentors through the program.
 I also either started or finished several manuscripts over the course of the two-year MFA, and improved with each one.
 How much of this was the program and how much was it my growing experience in agenting and publishing?
 Hard to say.
 How much of it was the MFA and how much of it was my own writing habits?
 Also hard to say.

-One of my issues with MFA programs is that it seems like a lot of students go there and buy the scaffolding to allow themselves to finish a manuscript.
+One of my issues with creative writing MFA programs is that it seems like a lot of students go there and buy the scaffolding to allow themselves to finish a manuscript.
 I’m the opposite, and ridiculously self-driven.
 I’d written something like four manuscripts and gotten an agent before entering the program, so I couldn’t relate to the majority of students who seemed to be there to finish a book for the first time in their lives.

 A lot of people work well under pressure or deadline, and most of my peers seemed to be paying for the experience of a structured, two-year plan to finish.
-If you’re having problems executing a book, this might actually be the perfect fit for you: a completed manuscript is the “thesis” of most MFA programs, it’s a graduation requirement.
+If you’re having problems executing a book, this might actually be the perfect fit for you: a completed manuscript is the “thesis” of most creative writing MFA programs, it’s a graduation requirement.

 Another issue is that the professors and directors treat the MFA as an artistic cocoon.
 Writers are there to write and think about art and craft (which is great, don’t get me wrong), but the program doesn’t teach the industry or the business…you know, all the stuff that, ideally, happens after you finish your magnum opus.